 The Anglo-Irish Carducci Quartet is always welcome in Richmond, and attracts a large audience.
 The members are two married couples, a fact which shows in the astonishing rapport between the performers.
 Tonight’s programme includes Beethoven’s Op.
 132 quartet, Mozart’s Quartet No. 15, and Philip Glass’s No. 3, Mishima.

-24 January 2015 - Hungarian Dances, with Bradley Creswick (violin), Margaret Fingerhut (piano), Jessica Duchen (reader)
+24 January 2015 - Hungarian Dances: Bradley Creswick (violin), Margaret Fingerhut (piano), Jessica Duchen

-Jessica Duchen reads from her latest novel, Hungarian Dances, highly praised by András Schiff, about a Gypsy violinist during the onset of Nazism in Europe; the readings are interspersed with music by Brahms, Bartók, Kreisler, Monti and other Gypsy-inspired composers, performed by the superb pianist Margaret Fingerhut and the charismatic leader of Royal Northern Sinfonia, Bradley Creswick.
+Jessica Duchen reads from her novel, Hungarian Dances, praised by András Schiff, about a Gypsy violinist during the onset of Nazism in Europe; music by Brahms, Bartók, Kreisler, Monti and other Gypsy-inspired composers is performed by the superb pianist Margaret Fingerhut and the charismatic leader of Royal Northern Sinfonia, Bradley Creswick.